adam-gatherer/stormwatcher/docs/env-vars.md

 Stormwatch uses environment variables so the project can be redeployed to different environments without modifying code.
 Terraform will populate these values at deploy time, but the variables below document what each Lambda function expects and their typical values for the Edinburgh deployment.

+In AWS, these variables are assigned per-Lambda; the combined .env is only for local testing.

 ---

 ## Lambda #1 - fetch_weather